jeffreysorgen/golf-club-sensors/activity.md

 #### Repository Question
 - Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_.

+## More steps
+### What are more parts to the project?
+#### Figure out:
+- how to begin recording a golf swing
+- how to finish recording a golf swing
+- how to engage the KWS after the golf swing
+- how to record the KWS label to the golf swing data (in collect data mode)
+- how to build a dataset on my smartphone
+- how to add the record to the dataset
+- how to download a dataset of 100 records
+- how to develop and test a TinyML inference model
+-
+-

 #